mincong-h/java-examples/README.md

 web-based user interfaces.
 JavaServer Faces is a standardized display technology which was formalized in a specification through the Java Community Process.

+### Module JSON

+The module _JSON_ demonstrates how to convert Java object(s) to a JSON object / array or vice versa using different JSON conversion libraries.

 ### Module RESTful API

 The module _RESTful API_ tests the basic usage of RESTful API.
 I'm following